sveinbjornt/FastDMG/README.md

 * Move FastDMG.app to your Applications folder
 * Ctrl-click the FastDMG app and select Open to bypass Apple's Gatekeeper
 * Select a `.dmg` file and press Cmd-I to show the Finder's Get Info window
-* Select FastDMG under "Open with:"
+* Select FastDMG under the menu item "Open with:"
 * Press "Change All..."

 FastDMG will then take care of mounting  `.dmg` disk images when you open them in the Finder.
 You can do the same for `.iso`,  `.toast` and any other disk image formats supported by FastDMG.